griffith1deady/myyaw/README.md

 # myyaw

-A simple cheating framework for Nim.
+A simple cheating template for Nim.

 ## Features